Brooklyn Mirador

 Nor was the Plaza’s axis Brooklyn’s first alignment with the future Tower.

 In 1836, the cornerstone of Brooklyn’s City Hall was laid on land sold by the Pierrepont and Remsen families.
 In 1838, Henry Pierrepont established Green-Wood Cemetery.
-A straight line from the tip of the Empire State Building to the dome of Borough Hall, bisects it at a 90-degree angle and extends to Green-Wood, to the Pierrepont family plot.
+A straight line, a North/South axis, from the tip of the Empire State Building to the dome of Borough Hall, bisects it at a 90-degree angle and extends to Green-Wood, through the Pierrepont family plot.
 Thirty years before Olmsted and Vaux designed the Plaza.

 This view is the Crown Jewel of the Prospect Park masterpiece.